gpenverne/putio-drive-sdk/README.md

 ```
 With your custom route in callback_route (for example, to display a success message)

-Add your endpoints or use our controllers endpoints:
+Add your endpoints to your routing.yml or use our controllers endpoints:
 ```
 putio.callback:
     path:     /putio/callback